akinsella/xcode-railscasts-theme/README.md

 #Description

-This Xcode theme is inspired from Simon Wallner 'RailsCast' Xcode Theme. (https://github.com/SimonWallner/RailsCast-Xcode-Theme)
+This Xcode theme is inspired from Simon Wallner ['RailsCast' Xcode Theme](https://github.com/SimonWallner/RailsCast-Xcode-Theme).
-However, I did some changes to original Railscasts inspired theme based on my personal IntelliJ IDEA settings.
+However, I did some changes to original Railscasts inspired theme based on my personal IntelliJ IDEA color settings:
-I find colors relaxing and consistent.
-Eye Strain is less and it provide a good focus on code.
+Colors were chosen to be relaxing and consistent.
+In the end, the eye strain is less and the theme provides a good focus on code.

 #Instructions